jandresen/DailyPowershellScripts/README.md

 I try to stay professional with my script comments, but sometimes im just in a good mood and leave something terribly written.
 If you get offended by my terrible scripting, please do let me know of a better way, as I am trying to learn constantly.

-Oh and I am danish so there might be a spelling mistake somewhere or something that doesnt make sense.
+Oh and I am Danish so there might be a spelling mistake somewhere or something that doesnt make sense.
 If you see it, please do let me know so I can fix it as well.

 I am also new to github so hopefully I wont mess up my very first repository.